 Check your post frequently (at least a couple of times a day) to see if there’s any new information.
 On most forums, if your post gets near to the bottom of the page, you can “bump” it back up to the top by posting a reply to it (sometimes a friendly forum member will even do that for you by posting a reply that just says “bump”!).

 Most important of all, DO wait for at least three people to agree on a translation!

 I can’t stress this one enough!
 Translation isn’t always a straightforward science.
 Also, most forums will allow beginners to attempt translations, as doing so is a great learning tool.

 Usually what will happen is someone will take a stab at the translation.
 Someone else will come along and correct it, or perhaps suggest a better alternative.
 Eventually, through consensus, a good, workable, translation will be reached.

 The golden rule is to wait to proceed with a tattoo, engraving, or any other permanent use of a translation until at least three forum regulars have agreed that the translation is a sound one.

 Sometimes this will happen pretty quickly.
 Some tattoo requests are very common, and it’s a pretty fast matter for three forum regulars to give the translation and confirmations.
 In other cases, you may be looking at days of discussion to arrive at something three can agree on.

 If it’s worth getting inked, though, it’s worth getting it right, isn’t it?

 And speaking of worth…

 If you’re looking for a tattoo in Irish, chances are the language has some meaning for you.
 Have you ever thought of giving learning Irish a try yourself?
-Bitesize Irish Gaelic offers a free, no-risk, trial, and is a great way to learn!
+Bitesize Irish offers a two free courses and is a great way to learn!